-The Faculty is very proud to award various prizes and certificates to students at all levels.
+The Faculty is very proud to award various prizes and certificates to our students,

 Final year prizes are awarded at the Faculty of Science and Engineering graduation receptions that are held directly following the graduation ceremonies.

-A full list of prizes can be found on the Community HUB on Canvas.
+Further information on prizes can be found in your Department-level HUB.

-Successful award winners will be notified via email by the Exams and Assessment Team.
+Successful award winners will be notified via email by the Student Engagement Team.